The short answer… an OBSESSIVE focus on making golf more FUN, more CONVENIENT and more AFFORDABLE.

 1. Maintain the list of Affiliate Courses that the Network has a special relationship with.

-On the other hand, there are situations where a Network Organizer already has an established group of golfers and wants to bulk enroll them in GroupLooper.
+1) Bulk Enrollment – There are situations where a Network Organizer already has an established group of golfers and wants to bulk enroll them in GroupLooper.
 For example, a golf course operator may want to create a Network for all of its season pass holders or player’s card members.
-In these cases, the BD can contact GroupLooper at email@example.com and request a bulk load of its members.
-If the Organizer provides email address, first name, last name and zip code for each member, we can auto register them in GroupLooper and enroll then in the Network.
+In these cases, the Organizer can contact firstname.lastname@example.org and request a bulk load of its members.
+If the Organizer provides email address, first name, last name and zip code for each member, we can auto register them in GroupLooper and enroll them in the Network.

 When you register, we do require you to give us a little bit of information… first name/last name, e-mail address, zip code and number of rounds played last year.
 That’s the minimum we need to provide you with basic services, to enable you to participate in a Network and to gauge whether we’ve actually helped you to get to the 1st tee more often.